dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### Deploy using git

 To deploy the app directly use `git` commands.
 A separate git remote endpoint should be added to which new releases can be pushed.

-As shown in the previous section, our name's app is rocky-hamlet-67506.
-But change it to yours.
+Thus the name of the newly created application in the previous chapter needs to be passed as argument .(here it is rocky-hamlet-67506):

 ```
 $ heroku git:remote -a rocky-hamlet-67506